 Our Future Generations project aims to help the next generation of care leavers gain important life-skills, improve their health and wellbeing in order to create more resilient individuals to be part of a stronger community.

 In 2018 the Department of Health established that there were 53,420 children and young people in the care system.
-This is a huge number of young people who could need extra support which they may not receive through the care system, so we decided to team up with Children in Need and Smash Life UK to form a first-of-its-kind project aiming to help young people in care aged between 10-17 to improve their life chances through improving their self-confidence, communication skills and enhancing their life skills.
+This is a huge number of young people who could need extra support which they may not receive through the care system, so we decided to team up with Children in Need to form a first-of-its-kind project aiming to help young people in care aged between 10-17 to improve their life chances through improving their self-confidence, communication skills and enhancing their life skills.

 The project is based around informal weekly drop-in sessions running for 48 weeks of the year where participants are able to come along when they like with no commitment necessary.